omonimus1/blog-jade-rubick/content/posts/2020-09-24--managing-complexity/index.md

 Delivery is the yardstick that engineering organizations are measured by.
 After all, if we're not creating and maintaining something valuable in the world, what's the purpose of our work?

 [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham) has a wonderful way of describing the heart of agile software development.
-He compares it to the pedal of a wheel.
-Every turn of the wheel...
+He compares it to the pedal of a bicycle.
+Every turn of the crank...
 1. You deliver something of value to your customers or the business.
 2. You do something that makes the next turn of the wheel smoother.